 If you and your partner have startlingly different views on money, you need something to help bring you together on the topic.
 One of the best ways to do that is by finding a common financial goal.

 Part of creating a great life together is making important decisions as a team.
 So it would be best if you decided upon something that is motivating for each of you.
 For many, it’s their first home purchase, but your goals as a couple could be much different.
 Maybe you want to live in an RV and travel the country, Perhaps you want ten kids, or your goal is to live off the grid.
 The plans need to be clearly defined, compelling, and attainable.

 Then, you should agree to conduct your finances in ways that will bring you closer to meeting your goals.
 If a purchase takes you further from your goal, it should be carefully discussed.
 This way, both partners share the same responsibility and accountability for the process.
 Working as a team instead of fighting will bring you closer together and conserve energy for the essential things in life.

 Communication is vital in all relationships, but perhaps the most critical topic to talk about is money.
 When you and your partner can discuss it honestly and make sound, rational choices around finances, you can avoid letting the almighty dollar come between you.
-If you and your partner conclude you need extra money, consider taking paid online surveys.
+If you and your partner conclude you need extra money, consider getting paid to do surveys.
 This additional money can knock out debt or build a savings net for you and your partner.
 This team initiative to make extra money together shows a great effort to improve your money relationship.

 Everyone is different, and we all have perspectives on money we hold near and dear.
 If you can overcome the hurdle of talking to your partner about money, you will have conquered something many couples never manage.